omerwax/asteroids/README.md

 - Asteroid - Inherited from the MovingEntity class

 ## Game Behavior
-- The game starts at the start screen, prompting the player to start playing the game
+- The game starts at the start screen, prompting the player to enter his name and start playing the game
 - Once the game starts, there is a single spaceship and a single asteroid on the screen
 - Asteroids are added to the screen every time interval
 - The purpose of the game is to hit the asteroid with missiles, launched by hitting space
-- If an asteroid hitts the spaceship, the game is over
+- If an asteroid hits the spaceship, the game is over
 - Every asteroid hit gives a 100 points
 - Every 1000 points, the level is increased and the game gets harder, i.e. asteroid move faster and are generated more frequently
 - If the player is too tired or excited, the game can be paused by pressing ESC and then another ESC for resuming the game
 - When the game is over, it can be restarted easily by pressing enter and starting all over again.
+- High score is managed in a data file, data os obfuscatd in base64, base64 code is taken from [here](https://gist.github.com/tomykaira/f0fd86b6c73063283afe550bc5d77594)

 # Project Rubric
 ## Readme